 Note: This blog post is from 2014.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Here's a nice surprise for some about a change in CF11: you can now create and read CAR files (ColdFusion archive files, a CF Admin feature) in the STANDARD edition of ColdFusion 11.
+And I may revise the content as necessary.Here's a nice surprise for some about a change in CF11: you can now create and read CAR files (ColdFusion archive files, a CF Admin feature) in the STANDARD edition of ColdFusion 11.
 In prior releases, it was available only in ColdFusion Enterprise.

 Read on for more, including a gotcha regarding importing from previous release Standard editions, but for many this news will be a delight and all they need to know.